Browse All Stories

 Regenerative ranching is the process of restoring degraded soils by using practices based on ecological principles.

-$1.1M For Oregon Coast: Funding to support Accessibility and Inclusion Initiatives
+$1.1M For Oregon Coast: Funding to Support Accessibility and Inclusion Initiatives

 Oregon Coast organizations have received $1,109,761 in competitive grants from Travel Oregon to fund accessible and inclusive tourism projects in the region.
 Across Oregon, 56 grant recipients were awarded $3.6M aimed at enhancing local economies and communities through visitor industry improvements and promotion.